Feedback button

 Who can register a death

-• someone who was present at the death
+• Someone who was present at the death;

-• the person arranging the funeral
+• The person arranging the funeral;

-• a person finding or taking charge of the deceased
+• A person finding or taking charge of the deceased.

-Making an appointment to register the death
+Making an appointment to register a death

 Appointments are available in all our offices across Cornwall.